 - Sleeping in a dark, quiet, and cool room.
 You can use blackout shades or curtains to keep out light or wear an eye mask.
 If street noise or noise from the rest of the house is a problem, try turning on a fan or using earplugs or a white noise machine to mask sounds

 - Get the right mattress for your specific situation.
-For instance, if you struggle with back issues, there are mattresses to combat this (take a look at the best beds for back pain).
+For instance, if you struggle with back issues, there are mattresses to combat this (take a look at the best mattresses for back pain).
 Make sure you have a mattress that is properly comfortable and supportive.
 If you sleeping on the best mattress for you, this will be very helpful.

 - Avoid using electronics before bed.
 The blue light emitted by electronic screens can interfere with your body’s ability to fall asleep, so all screens should be put away at least one hour before bedtime